daniellee0/INFO441-Blackjack/README.md

 New users to the game will benefit by learning the basics of the game.
 On the other hand, experienced users with time to kill will benefit from an ad-free place to mindlessly play a round or two.
-As developers this project will provide the opportunities to:
-* Practice and polish the skills learnt
-* Complete a challenging task using a simplified and well known example
-* Work on a project that can be scaled up or down depending on project complexities
-* Work on a project that requires a diverse set of skills
-* Work on a fun project
+As developers this project will provide the opportunities to practice and polish the skills learnt.
+We would also find that completing a  task using a simplified and well known example will be challenging yet rewarding.
+Working on a project that can be scaled up or down depending on project complexities motivates us to work on this application.
+Finally, working on a project that requires a diverse set of skills and that is also fun is a great way to exercise our skills as developers.

 # Scope